Bakewell railway station explained

 Stationmasters

 The station buildings still survive and are Grade II listed.
-They are perched half a mile east of the centre of Bakewell, high upon the hillside due to the alignment that the railway was forced to take.
+They are sited half a mile east of the centre of Bakewell, high upon the hillside due to the alignment that the railway was forced to take.

 See also